st-matskevich/go-matchmaker/README.md

 RESERVATION_TIMEOUT: 5000

 # Maker service
+# Type of backend used for containerization, available options:
+# "docker" - use Docker on local machine to orchestrate containers
+# "swarm" - use Docker Swarm cluster to orchestrate containers
+CONTAINER_BACKEND: swarm
 # How long service will wait for Reservation API confirmation from created server in ms
 RESERVATION_TIMEOUT: 5000
 # If retrying reservation, how long thread should sleep between requests